hykim-soulis/Bankist/README.md

 # Bankist Account

-Bankist account project is implementing a bank account dashboard page for user.
+Bankist account is a bank account dashboard page for user.
 In this project, I learned how to internationalize date and currency format depends on users' locale and set timer for user login session.

 ## Project Description